 A visit to the Peto Garden at Iford includes delightful features such as the Loggia, the Great Terrace, the Casita and the largest of Peto’s garden buildings, the Cloisters.
 This building is the location for most of the recitals and operas that take place throughout the summer as part of the Iford Arts programme.

 Prior Park Landscape Garden: was influential in defining the style of garden known as the "English garden" in continental Europe.
-Prior Park was created by local entrepreneur and philanthropist Ralph Allen from about 1734 until his death in 1764, with advice from both Pope and Brown.
+Prior Park was created by local entrepreneur and philanthropist Ralph Allen from about 1734 until his death in 1764, with advice from both Alexander Pope and Capability Brown.
 In around 1742, Allen commissioned architect John Wood to build a mansion within the park, which is now owned by Prior Park College.
 William Warburton, Allen's son-in-law, lived there for some time.
 The 28 acre (113,000 m²) landscape garden is set in a dramatic site running down a small steep valley, with fine views of the city of Bath.
 Its many interesting features include a Palladian bridge, Gothic temple, gravel cabinet, Mrs Allen's Grotto, and three lakes plus a serpentine lake.
 In November 2006, a large-scale restoration project began on the cascade, serpentine lake and Gothic temple.
 Work is expected to be completed in spring 2007.

 The Gardens consist of a number of different rooms each with its own character.